 Testing you while they contemplate getting back together is their way of avoiding the trauma of another breakup.

 How To Spot If Your Ex Is Testing You

-Here are some of the common signs your ex is testing you:
+Here are 12 signs your ex is testing you:

 Pulling a Disappearing Act